0x4248/jsonproject/README.md

-# JSONconfig
+# Jsonproject
 Easily manage your projects
-## What is JSONconfig?
+## What is jsonproject?
-JSONconfig is a simple, easy to use, and powerful project configuration manager.
+jsonproject is a simple, easy to use, and powerful project configuration manager.
 It is a JSON based configuration project manager that allows you to manage your projects in a simple and easy way.
 Its just like npm's `package.json` file.

 ## Installation
-To install JSONconfig, just run the following command:
+To install jsonproject, just run the following command:

 ```
-pip install proactive-jsonconfig
+pip install jsonproject
 ```

 ## Usage

 ### Initialize
-To initialize a new project, run `jsonconfig init`.
+To initialize a new project, run `jsonproject init`.
 This will walk you through the process of creating a new project.

-JSONconfig will ask you for the following information:
+jsonproject will ask you for the following information:
 - Project name
 - Project description
 - Project author